jakeogh/dnsgate/README.md

   --block-at-tld
                            strips subdomains, for example:
                                analytics.google.com -> google.com
                                Useful for dnsmasq if you are willing to maintain a --whitelist file for inadvertently blocked domains.
-  --restart-dnsmasq        Restart dnsmasq service (defaults to True, ignored if --mode hosts) --output-file TEXT       output file (defaults to /etc/dnsgate/generated_blacklist with --mode dnsmasq and stdout with --mode hosts)
-  --backup                 backup output file before overwriting --noclobber              do not overwrite existing output file --blacklist-append TEXT  Add domain to /etc/dnsgate/blacklist
+  --restart-dnsmasq        Restart dnsmasq service (defaults to True, ignored if --mode hosts) --output-file TEXT       output file defaults to /etc/dnsgate/generated_blacklist --backup                 backup output file before overwriting --noclobber              do not overwrite existing output file --blacklist-append TEXT  Add domain to /etc/dnsgate/blacklist